 The KJV has all the actions mentioned by Epiphanius, but between Jesus being ‘smote’ and ‘struck,’ it also has Jesus being blindfolded.
 As Epiphanius does not mention the blindfolding, and this action is definitely “indicative of tangibility and physical reality,” it seems certain that he did not see it in Mcg.
-This is similar to the parallels in both Mk and Mt, in which Jesus is hit but not blindfolded:
+This is similar to the parallels in both Mark and Matthew, in which Jesus is hit but not blindfolded:

 And some began to spit on him, and to cover his face, and to buffet him, and the servants did strike him with the palms of their hands, and to say unto him, Prophesy: [Mk 14:65]